 The Fletcher Faculty Development Center can be found in the renovated Behavioral Sciences and Humanities Building (formerly known as the Classroom Building).

 The goal of the new center is to provide resources that will strengthen the teaching skills of both full- and part-time faculty through professional development activities.

 Programs offered through the Fletcher Center will focus on a variety of topics including effective course development, effective teaching practices, and class/course management.

-The center features an adjunct commons area for part-time faculty; the “Great Teaching Kiosk,” which shows video clips of highly skilled HCC faculty teaching in the classroom; and a private viewing area where faculty members can watch “best practices” videos or videos of themselves teaching in the classroom for the purposes of self-evaluation.
+The center features an adjunct commons area for part-time faculty; the “Great Teaching Kiosk,” which shows video clips of highly skilled HCC faculty teaching in the classroom; and a private viewing area where faculty members can watch “best practices” videos.
 In addition, the Fletcher Center Resource Collecting contains over 150 books and videos.
 The topics range from teaching tips, assessing students to classroom behavior.

 The center was made possible through a $385,000 grant awarded to HCC from the Alice Virginia and David W. Fletcher Foundation.
 To learn more about the Fletcher Foundation, go to www.avdwfletcherfoundation.org